Igor10798/Internship/README.md

 It seems that the hyperbolic graph is at a middle point between 2 linear graphs, where this curve is flatted (horizontaly if neuron doesn't spyke, inclined if for high `E_L` values).

 I propose that the best `E_L` value in this model is `-65.4 mV`.
 Here the rheobase frequency is of about 400Hz.

+###  14/06/2021 stats.py
+After the work in the lab, where I learnt how to plot linear regression, I try to cut the "zero values" (link) from the plot where the R^2 index was low to see if the linear relationship explained.
+I saw the R^2 value was .9.